Kuji-in: Significance of the number nine

-Kuji no in (Hand seals of the Nine Syllables)
+Kuji no in (Hand Seals of the Nine Syllables)

 The Kuji-in (九字印), “Nine Hand Seals,” refers to the mudra (hand seals/gestures) associated with the nine syllables themselves, whereas kuji-ho refers to the entire ritual of kuji and encompasses the mudra, mantra and meditation.
 Kuji-kan (nine syllable visualization) is a specialized form of Buddhist meditation.
 Technically the word “Kuji no in” refers only to the hand postures (mudra), whereas “kuji no shingon” refers to the related incantations (mantra).
 There are hundreds of mudras in Shingon alone.
 Shugendō itself has hundreds of mudras, as does Taoism.
 Many of these mudras are shared; however, many are not.
 To further complicate this fact, there are also untold numbers of variations on a given mudra, and many mudras are associated with more than one deity or idea.
 Furthermore, a mudra may have more than one name, or one association depending on its purpose.
-Practitioners would be wise to keep this mind when practicing kuji ho.
+Practitioners would be wise to keep this in mind when practicing kuji ho.